ARM-software/astc-encoder/Docs/Encoding.md

-To encode this we need to store only two input components in the compressed data, and therefore use the `rrrg` coding swizzle to align the data with the ASTC lumiance+alpha endpoint.
+To encode this we need to store only two input components in the compressed data, and therefore use the `rrrg` coding swizzle to align the data with the ASTC luminance+alpha endpoint.
 We can sample this in shader code using the `.ga` sampling swizzle, and reconstruct the Z value with:

     vec3 nml;
     nml.xy = texture(...).ga;                // Load normals (range 0 to 1)